 Lara has also worked as a casting director, giving her insight into the acting craft from both sides of the table.
 An avid follower of US politics, she is especially excited to be part of Two Ladies.

-Sean Kelly - Geoges
+Sean Kelly - Georges

 Sean is excited to be making his debut with Beaumaris Theatre.
 He has worked extensively in theatre for over 20 years, beginning with his acting degree at Federation University.
 During his studies, he performed a range of roles, including Vershinin in Three Sisters, Orsino in Twelfth Night, and the villainous Yang Sun in The Good Person of Szechwan.